full-stack-hackers/cicd-guide/GUIDE.md

 ns3.digitalocean.com
 ```

-Then you can add a domain, add it to a project, and add it to a droplet.
+Then you can create a domain in Digital Ocean, and add it to your project.
+You can then manage it, and point it to the IP address of your droplet.
+I pointed my domain, `cicd-demo.full-stack-hackers.dev` -> `64.225.0.240`.

+Now you should be able to access your app at your custom domain!
+I'm sure that was a lot of work and possibly frustration though, so the next step will be to automate the deployment as well!

 ## Next